- © Leibniz-HKI/Zippel

 Facts and Figures

 Annual budget: approx. 1.7 billion euros (2016)

 Leibniz research institutes cover virtually all fields of academic research, ranging from the humanities and social sciences and economics through spatial and life sciences to mathematics, natural sciences, engineering and environmental research.

-In 2014, Leibniz Institutes were involved in more than 3,900 formal international collaborations in 140 different countries.
-In addition, many Leibniz Institutes have established partner sites and maintain research stations abroad (in German).
+In 2015, Leibniz Institutes were involved in 4,500 formal international collaborations in 139 different countries.
+In addition, many Leibniz Institutes have established partner sites and maintain research stations abroad.

-The budget totals approx. 1.6 billion euros with an equal share (39%) from the Federal Government and the states (Länder).
+The budget totals 1.7 billion euros (2016) with an equal share (39%) from the Federal Government and the states (Länder).
 Third-party funding amounts to 23% of the total budget.